mscastillo/Classification/README.md

 ### Inputs

 1. Data is read from a table in CSV or Excel file with a header, dscribing the variables names, and the next columns: (*i*) an unique identifier with the samples names, (*ii*) the class name to which each sample belongs, (*iii*) the *X* coordinates and (*iv*) the *Y* coordinates.
 Find an example in [here](https://github.com/mscastillo/Classification/tree/master/Examples)
 2. `K`, the maximum number of modes.
-This parameter could be an integer or any of the next strings (that we use a multiple of the actusal number of classes in the dataset): `'one'`, `'two'`, `'three'`, ...`'ten'`.
-Notice that text strings are defined between single quotes.
-By default is set to `'two'`.
+This parameter could be an integer or any of the next strings: `'one'`, `'two'`, `'three'`, ...`'ten'` that will use a multiple of the actual number of classes in the dataset.
+Notice that strings are defined between single quotes.
+By default this parameter is set to `'two'`.
 3. `seed`, the random generator's seed.
 For repeatability, the randomness is controlled by fixing the seed of the random generator.
-By default,it set as zero.
+By default, it is set as zero.
 Use any other value to generate alternative solutions.

 ### Outputs